tessel/t2-start/modules/ambient.md

 ### Step 1

-Make a directory inside your "tessel-code" folder: enter `mkdir ambient` into your command line, then change directory into that folder: `cd ambient`
+Make a directory inside your "tessel-code" folder called "ambient", change directory into that folder, and initialize a tessel project:

+`mkdir ambient; cd ambient; t2 init`

 </div>
 </div>